 London to Edinburgh Road Trip: Stop Ideas NEAR LONDON

-Where to sleep: Stratford-upon-Avon or Birmingham
+Where to Sleep: Stratford-upon-Avon or Birmingham

 Depending on how much time you spend at these stops, you might spend your first night in the dreamy Cotswolds area or along Birmingham’s pretty canals.
 Here are some fabulous options:

-Windsor Castle: A Royal Pilgrimage
+Windsor Castle: A Royal Place to Stop

 If you have even a moderate fascination with the royal family, Windsor Castle is likely a must-see stop idea.
 It was founded in the 1000s by William the Conqueror and has been home to 39 monarchs.
 Queen Elizabeth still spends many weekends here.

-Only 30 minutes from Uxbridge, Windsor Castle is a convenient stop idea on your London to Edinburgh road trip.
+Only 30 minutes from Uxbridge, Windsor Castle is a convenient stop idea on your London to Edinburgh drive.
 Buy your tickets online in advance to bypass the extra-long lineups.
 That said, mornings are busiest due to coach tours, which leave shortly after the changing of the guard at 11am.
 From reading the forums, it looks like the best morning arrival time is 10:30am.

-Highclere Castle: Downtown Abbey
+Highclere Castle: Downtown Abbey Stop Idea

 In researching Highclere Castle, I was surprised to learn its connection to Canada’s Confederation in 1867.
 Highclere Castle is where my forefathers sat around the table debating and inscribing the rules to govern my beloved country.